 Please Note: No re-entry permits will be issued within 72 hours of expected landfall of a storm on the Outer Banks.
 Re-entry passes from previous years will not be accepted.

 Essential personnel include essential utilities personnel, government personnel, medical personnel, and damage assessment personnel.
 Essential personnel will receive a Priority One Critical Personnel Pass for reentry from Municipal Mayors and the Chairman of the Dare County Control Group.

-Permanent Residents will be allowed reentry with a valid NC driver’s license with a local address or a current Dare County property tax bill.
+Permanent Residents will be allowed reentry with a valid NC driver’s license with a local address or a current Dare County property tax bill or parcel data sheet.
 Non-resident essential personnel of critical businesses such as food service/supply, pharmacies, banks, gas stations, property management, building supply and hotels will be permitted reentry only with a permit.

 Reentry permits are mailed to non-resident property owners.
 Permits are issued one to a household based on tax registration information.
 There are two separate non-resident property owner permits; one for property owners North of Oregon Inlet and one for property owners South of Oregon Inlet.
+NOTE: All Non-Resident Property Owner Permits (Green or Red Plastic Hanging Placards) with an April 1, 2018 expiration date remain valid until December 30, 2018.
 Contact Dare County Emergency Management (252.475.5655) if you are a non-resident property owner and have not received your reentry permit.
-Non-resident property owners can will also be allowed reentry with a current tax bill with matching current government issued id.
+Non-resident property owners can will also be allowed reentry with a current tax bill or parcel data sheet with matching current government issued id.
 Non-resident employees of non-critical businesses will be allowed entry with a reentry pass.

 Priority Four: General Public and Visitors